from Greenberg Center for Geoeconomic Studies

 Report

 The CFR Sovereign Risk Tracker can be used to gauge the vulnerability of emerging markets to default on external debt.¹ On the map below, the darker the red the more vulnerable the country.
 The CFR Sovereign Risk Index value suggests the likelihood of a country defaulting within five years.
 The highest value, 10, means that the country has a 50 percent or higher chance of defaulting.
-(Four Tracker countries are in actual default: Lebanon, Russia, Sri Lanka, and Venezuela.)
+(Four Tracker countries are in actual default: Belarus, Lebanon, Sri Lanka, and Venezuela.)
 Mouse over (or tap) the map to see how each country scores on the Index and eight other indicators of risk.

 Benn Steil